Town Services Affected by COVID-19

 Gov. Roy Cooper has issued a series of statewide orders restricting certain activities to slow the spread of COVID-19.
 Phase 2 easing of restrictions began at 5 p.m.
 May 22.
-See the Statewide COVID-19 Restrictions page on this website for more information.
+Orange County also has additional restrictions in its emergency declaration.
+See the COVID-19 Restrictions page on this website for more information.

 The response to the outbreak is rapidly changing.
 Please check this page often for updates on changes in service, and subscribe to town news releases.

 The Town of Hillsborough declared a state of emergency on March 13, due to the COVID-19 (coronavirus) pandemic.
 It was updated on March 18 and 23 to:

 - Add temporary changes to the process for establishing new water service accounts.

 - Waive water and sewer bill penalties and late fees.